Rural women in India, elderly in Japan open their homes to Airbnb guests

 “But once they began getting guests, the women invested in upgrading their homes and started using Google Translate to communicate with guests.
 It has become a significant source of income for them,” she told the Thomson Reuters Foundation.

-Guests to the colourful homes are treated to homecooked Gujarati food, and can participate in kite flying and garba dancing with sticks in traditional costume, she said.
+Guests to the colorful homes are treated to homecooked Gujarati food, and can participate in kite flying and garba dancing with sticks in traditional costume, she said.

 The partnership will extend to 14 more states, aiming to boost incomes of women in rural areas and help boost tourism in otherwise neglected areas, she said.